-Mr. Chiu Wai Hon (趙維漢) (Chairman) (appointed on 7 February 2023) Mr. Chow Kwok Kee (周國基) Mr. Xu Zhi Qiang (許志強) (appointed on 4 November 2022) Ms. Lin Xiaoling (林曉玲) (resigned on 4 November 2022) Mr. Cheung Kwok Keung (張國強) (resigned on 7 February 2023)
+Independent non-executive Directors Mr. Chiu Wai Hon (趙維漢) (Chairman) Mr. Chow Kwok Kee (周國基) Mr. Xu Zhi Qiang (許志強) Ms. Cheung Kong Hung (張江紅) (appointed on 1 February 2024)

-The Audit Committee has reviewed this annual report, including the audited consolidated results of the Group for the year ended 31 March 2023.
+The Audit Committee has reviewed this annual report, including the audited consolidated results of the Group for the year ended 31 March 2024.

 None of the members of the Audit Committee is a former partner of the Company's existing auditing firm.
-Mr. Chiu Wai Hon, who has appropriate professional qualifications and experience in accounting, was appointed as the chairman of the Audit Committee following the resignation of the former chairman of Audit Committee, Mr. Cheung Kwok Keung on 7 February 2023.
+Mr. Chiu Wai Hon, who has appropriate professional qualifications and experience in accounting, was appointed as the chairman of the Audit Committee.

-During the year ended 31 March 2023, the Audit Committee has reviewed the Group's unaudited results for the three months ended 30 June 2022, six months ended 30 September 2022 and nine months ended 31 December 2022 and annual audited results for the financial year ended 31 March 2023 and also reviewed the system of internal control of the Group in accordance with the Code Provision D.2.1 of the CG Code.
+During the year ended 31 March 2024, the Audit Committee has reviewed the Group's unaudited results for the three months ended 30 June 2023, six months ended 30 September 2023 and annual audited results for the financial year ended 31 March 2024 and also reviewed the system of internal control of the Group in accordance with the Code Provision D.2.1 of the CG Code.
 The Audit Committee was of the opinion that the preparation of such results complied with the applicable accounting standards and requirements and adequate disclosures have been made and is of the view that the system of internal control of the Group is sufficient to safeguard the interests of the Group after gradually reorganised the existing daily operations.
 The Audit Committee has closely monitored and supervised the internal control procedures of the Group.

-During the year ended 31 March 2023, the Audit Committee held 4 meetings for, inter alia, reviewing the Group's quarterly, interim and annual results, the financial reporting and compliance procedures, reviewing and approving internal control review report and considering the re-election of auditor of the Company.
+During the year ended 31 March 2024, the Audit Committee held 3 meetings for, inter alia, reviewing the Group's quarterly, interim and annual results, the financial reporting and compliance procedures, reviewing and approving internal control review report and considering the re-election of auditor of the Company.
 Details of the attendance of the members of the audit committee in the said meetings are set out under the sub-heading "Directors' Attendance at Board/Board Committee/General Meetings" above.